BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ftp>
 ```

-7. Delete all the examples that are not needed and all the references to these examples in the code.
+7. Delete all the examples and functionalities that are not needed and all the references to them in the code.
 They are included just to make the development easier for you.

 ## How to continue from here?